- Services transformed within 12 week periods

 Change typically makes teams uncomfortable.
 So, first, the Digital Team helps departments grow their ambition.
 Armed with their vision, teams are able to remove standalone, paper-based processes and actively take part in a multidisciplinary, inclusive agile approach to change.
 The cutting-edge innovations that they developed are exceptional.

-Year 2 with low-code
+Year 2 and 3 with low-code

-iESE Public Sector Transformation Awards
+2022 Gold Winners for the Customer Focus Award at the iESE Public Sector Transformation Awards

 Meeting 100% of transformation targets and delivering for COVID – and sharing with other councils